lnalborczyk/phd_thesis/docs/02-chap2.md

 \caption{Human respiratory and phonatory system.
 Figure from the OpenStax \textit{Anatomy and Physiology} Textbook.
 Download for free at http://cnx.org/contents/14fb4ad7-39a1-4eee-ab6e-3ef2482e3e22@15.1.}(\#fig:vocal)
 \end{figure}

-The characteristics of the vocal folds (e.g., their length or thickness) influence what is known as the *fundamental frequency* (or F0), which in turn determines the perceived pitch of the voice.
+The characteristics of the vocal folds (e.g., their length or thickness) influence what is known as the *fundamental frequency* (or F0) of the speech signal, which in turn determines the perceived pitch of the voice.
 The speech signal can be further decomposed in *resonant frequencies* or *formants*.
 Interestingly, we can relate changes in the state of the articulatory system with changes in the formant (and especially the F1-F2) space (see Figure \@ref(fig:ipa)).
 Indeed, the frequency of the first formant (F1) is mostly determined by the height of the tongue body whereas the frequency of the second formant (F2) is mostly determined by the frontness/backness of the tongue body.
 For instance, when producing the /u/ vowel, the tongue is positioned at the top and in the back of the oral cavity (and the lips are rounded).
 However, when producing the /a/ vowel, the tongue is positioned at the bottom of the oral activity (and the lips are widely opened).

 \begin{figure}[H]